Bonnaroo’s Best Bites

 Originally born in the South, FatBack now counts chefs, restaurateurs, thinkers, and entrepreneurs from beyond the region among its hallowed ranks, including notable figures, such as James Beard Award winner John Currence and Raleigh’s Ashley Christensen.

 At Bonnaroo, Alabama-based Jim ’N Nicks Bar-B-Q will lead FatBack at Bonnaroo with a different chef from the Collective roasting a whole hog each day.
 Fans will also be able to hang with the pitmasters and glean valuable insider tips.?

 ?Drawing from Bonnaroo’s Founders’ New Orleans roots, the festival is also bringing New Orleans’ best dive bar, Snake and Jake’s Christmas Club Lounge, to the farm and transforming it into a barn.
 To help the cause, Brooklyn’s famous Roberta’s Pizza will style the "Snake and Jake’s Christmas Club Barn" with funk and flair, reveal their new "Roberta’s Party Pizzas" to fans, and bring ample entertainment - courtesy of TIKI Disco and FULL SERVICE.?

 Food Truck Oasis

 Back for its third year, Food Truck Oasis has quickly become a fan favorite known for serving up some of the region’s best mobile-made bites.
-The Food Truck Oasis is found on the west side of Centeroo, between "This Tent" and Splash-A-Roo.
+The Food Truck Oasis is found on the west side of Centeroo, between "This Tent" and Splash-A-Roo.?
+Participants include:

 The Broo’ers Festival celebrates its eleventh year this year and expands its lineup for a new record of 25 breweries.
 Gathering under one tent, beer-lovers will find an impressive intersection of everything from microbrews from across the country to renowned craft beer to sweet and crisp Vermont cider.